crewtimer/crewtimer-doc/video-review/ReviewingVideo.md

 ### (7) Timestamp | Previous | Next Frame

-This panels show the timestamp associated with the current video frame.
+This panel show the timestamp associated with the current video frame.
 This is the timestamp used to populate the result when you hit the "ADD SPLIT" button.

 The arrow buttons can be used to move between video frames

 ### (8) Assign Split

-To assign a split there is three things that you need to set or check
+To assign a split there are three things that you need to be set or check

 - [ ] Make sure you have selected the frame that best reflects the time the boat crossed the finish line
 - [ ] Make sure the correct event is selected
-- [ ] Enter the "BOW" number for the boat you are scoring
+- [ ] Enter the "BOW" number for the boat you are scoring or click on the screen between lane guides
 - [ ] Press the "ADD SPLIT" button

 As soon as you do this, it will be reflected on the CrewTimer website, like any other CrewTimer timing signal.